RWE Innovation Centre – Project LOTER.CO2M

 Project LOTER.CO2M

 One of the most important raw materials in the chemical industry, methanol is one of the world’s most manufactured chemicals.
 Methanol synthesis using recycled CO2 and sustainably generated H2 has already been successfully demonstrated in the MefCO2 (Methanol fuel from CO2) project at the Niederaussem Innovation Centre, for example.
-The scientists and engineers in the European research project LOTER.CO2M aim to make the process to manufacture methanol from CO2 and renewable electricity easier and more efficient.
+The scientists and engineers in the European research project LOTER.CO2M then aimed to make the process to manufacture methanol from CO2 and renewable electricity easier and more efficient.

 Project implementation